 Illinois recognizes that some disabled adults may be able to make basic decisions regarding their person.
 Therefore, a “limited guardianship” is available.
 A limited guardianship may be preferable as it promotes independence and self-reliance.
 A limited guardianship of the person and of the estate is possible.

-Whichever may be the case, or if it is not clear, Hays Firm has the extensive experience in guardianship and elder law to help you and your loved ones.
+Whichever may be the case, or if it is not clear, a each guardianship lawyer at Hays Firm has the extensive experience in guardianship and elder law and can help you and your loved ones make these difficult decisions.

 - Review of Estate Planning documents

 - Determination of what type of guardianship is required

 - Setting up trusts for a disabled adult family member with special needs

 - Ensuring that a special needs trust is properly administered

 - Protecting a disabled individual from financial exploitation